petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/setting-up-liferay/clustering-for-high-availability/configuring-cluster-link.md

 ### Using Multicast Over UDP

 DXP uses two groups of [channels from JGroups](http://www.jgroups.org/manual4/index.html#_channel) to implement multicast over UDP: a control group and a transport group.
-If you want to customize the [channel properties](https://learn.liferay.com/reference/latest/en/dxp/propertiesdoc/portal.properties.html#Cluster%20Link), you can do so by adding the following Portal Properties to `portal-ext.properties`:
+If you want to customize the [channel properties](https://learn.liferay.com/reference/latest/en/dxp/propertiesdoc/portal.properties.html#Cluster%20Link), you can do so by adding the following portal properties to `portal-ext.properties`:

 ```properties
 cluster.link.channel.name.control=[your control channel name]